alvsanand/distributed-tracing-workshop/docs/laboratory-03/README.md

     kubectl delete namespace kubernetes-microservices
     ```

-## 2. Integrate flask-app with Jaeger
+## 2. Integrating flask-app with Jaeger

 Firstly, ```flask-app``` will be modified.
 Therefore, we will add the necessary code to application and the deployment configuration in order to work with Jaeger.